 Various departments and bodies are called government institutions.
 Formation of various institutions is necessary for smooth functioning of the government.

-In most of the cases; pertaining to civil matters; three main institutions are at work.
-They are as follows:
+In most of the cases (pertaining to civil matters) three main institutions are at work, viz.
+Legislature, Executive and Judiciary.

 Disadvantages of Institutions: Presence of various institutions leads to delay in decision making which can be quite frustrating for many.